grid-line

 Education technology has the opportunity to improve learning outcomes for hundreds of millions of children and adults worldwide.

-But what are the biggest trends in edtech for 2024?
+But what are the biggest trends in EdTech for 2024?

 And what’s coming around the corner?